 One of the easiest homemade pastas you’ll ever make with no pasta machine necessary.
-Follow my easy step by step instructions on how to make cavatelli with only 2 ingredients and you’ll have a fresh batch of pasta to enjoy in an hour!
+Follow my easy step by step instructions on how to make cavatelli pasta with an eggless pasta dough consisting of only 2 ingredients, semolina and water, and you’ll have a fresh batch of pasta to enjoy in an hour!

 I recently posted my mother’s recipe for Chicken Cacciatore where I mentioned that she always serves this dish with her homemade cavatelli.
 Since then I’ve had several requests for this recipe.
 In reality, I’ve never made my own cavatelli until now and I can’t believe how easy it is!